socomsystems/documentation/admin_manual/installation/source_installation.rst

 Installing on Windows (virtual machine)
 ---------------------------------------

-If you are using Windows, the easiest way to get Nextcloud up and running is using a virtual machine (VM).
+If you are using Windows, the easiest way to get cyfrSpaces up and running is using a virtual machine (VM).
 There are two options:

 * **Enterprise/SME appliance**

-Nextcloud GmbH maintains a free appliance built on the `Univention Corporate Server (UCS) <https://www.univention.com/products/univention-app-center/app-catalog/nextcloud/>`_ with easy graphical setup and web-based administration.
+cyfrSpaces GmbH maintains a free appliance built on the `Univention Corporate Server (UCS) <https://www.univention.com/products/univention-app-center/app-catalog/nextcloud/>`_ with easy graphical setup and web-based administration.
 It includes user management via LDAP, can replace an existing Active Directory setup and